White Bean Soup

 • Easy: The recipe is as simple to put together as it is tasty, making it accessible to cooks of all skill levels.

-• Great for Leftovers: You can make it in large portions to refrigerate or freeze it for later.
+• Great for Leftovers: You can make bean soup in large portions to refrigerate or freeze it for later.

-• Vegetarian-Friendly: Made with ingredients that are suitable for vegetarians, it’s a dish that can be enjoyed by all.
+• Vegetarian-Friendly: Made with ingredients suitable for vegetarians, this soup can be enjoyed by all; just don’t forget the crusty bread. 😉

 • Hearty and Filling: With add-ins like Great Northern Beans, corn, and fresh spinach, this meal will satisfy everyone at the table.